-More than fifty percent of the adult population has a biological predisposition to periodontal disease.
+Fifty percent of the population has a biological predisposition to periodontal disease.
 Even after a thorough periodontal cleaning, research has shown that bacteria can repopulate in as soon as three to six months in periodontally susceptible patients.
 That’s why its imperative to have a routine periodontal maintenance schedule with your periodontal hygienist.

 Every patient has a unique biological predisposition or protection against periodontal disease.
 I will schedule the frequency of periodontal cleanings and doctor checks accordingly.
 Not everyone needs the same frequency of hygiene.